STRONG-TACT/strong-tact.github.io/hackathon.markdown

 ### Registration

  - Please fill out this [signup form](https://gatech.co1.qualtrics.com/jfe/form/SV_cBkazbWRdGRW9y6) if you are interested in this in-person event.
+ - Please specify what you need and how we can help if you are going to demo your research at the interactive sessions.
  - The registration deadline is **June 10, 2024**.
  - There is no registration fee.